 'Most intriguing, this is the first instance of people's name not being shown by appraisal.
 Perhaps it is the effect of a counter-spell being used or skill maybe.
 Either way, this is incredibly interesting to me, I should keep an eye out on those individuals, they could be a potential enemy or potential ally.
 They definitely are too weak to scratch me either way, even if they use blunt weapons which I am weak against due to the trait 'delicate'.'

 One of them looks over to Zeruna, who caught off-guard by the sudden head spin by one of the female members of the group.
-Brown eyes and black hair — incredibly bland and quite off-putting.
+Brown eyes and black hair — incredibly bland and quite off-putting, there is also a strange sensation rising in her.
 The adventurer's face lights up as she smiles towards the stranger and waves.
 Zeruna timidly waves back at the unknown individual.
 Like an angel from heaven, Argon cuts in front of the line of sight as the gates begin to open.

 "Sorry adventurers for the delay," says a man adorned in golden armour from the outpost wall.
 "You, the extermination party, will be embarking shortly, we are now opening the gates of hell; enjoy your stay."